vishalarun7/RISC-V-Team17/statements/Raph.md

 ## Debugging for pipeline

+> The following can be found on the pipelined branch

 Ensuring that the pipelined CPU worked was much trickier than the single cycle CPU.
 For each of these changes, an extensive use of gtkwave was very helpful to visualise which instruction was failing.

 ### Inital testing